👸 Princess Adventures

 The Beginning:

 A magical crown arrives at your child's doorstep with a note: "For the one brave enough to wear it."
-When they put it on, they're transported to a realm where courage is currency.
+When they put it on, they're transported to a kingdom where courage is currency.

 The Challenge: